awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 Lysandre figures out the party is investigating in depth, and tries to throw them off by having them "deal with" the shade.

+If the party is stalled, Gar fetches them in town after seeing the Shade near his flock.

 The party sees Death's Shade kill one of Gar's sheep with a scyth.
 Gar cries out as seeing this, which causes the Shade to briefly attack the party before flying off into the woods at high speed.

 Detect Magic: they determine that the skeleton was raised with animate dead